 In order to come to the glenhagen farm retreat, you must be a school, college, church, synagogue, temple, mosque or other house of worship or a not for profit corporation which will enter into a user agreement with us (see the registration page for more information).
 We do not accept individuals or families who are not part of one of the groups listed in the preceding sentence.
-Our Executive Director will meet you upon arrival and provide orientation to your group about the grounds and the facilities.
-Through the registration process you’ll indicate whether you’d like our Executive Director to provide some or all of the educational program for your group.
+Our Camp Director will meet you upon arrival and provide orientation to your group about the grounds and the facilities.
+Through the registration process you’ll indicate whether you’d like our Camp Director to provide some or all of the educational program for your group.

 Your organization is exclusively responsible for supervising all of the members of your group at all times and is responsible for their safety.
 If you are bringing children, you will be responsible for bringing a specified number of adults and you will commit to supervise the children at all times.
 We take no responsibility for the supervision of the members of your group.

 You can either bring your own food or contract with a local caterer to provide you food.
 Food cost is not included in the basic fee to use the camp.
 Our staff does not prepare food.

 Examples of Groups Which Might Wish to Use the Camp